StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-templates/edit-a-case-template.md

-# How to Create a Case Template
+# How to Edit a Case Template

-This topic provides step-by-step instructions for creating a [case template](about-case-templates.md) in TheHive.
+This topic provides step-by-step instructions for editing a [case template](about-case-templates.md) in TheHive.

 {!includes/access-manage-case-templates.md!}